Kambalda West, WA

 Where is Kambalda West?

-Kambalda West is a suburb of Western Australia, Australia.
+Kambalda West is a suburb of Western Australia, Australia, in the Coolgardie local government area.

 What is the population of Kambalda West?